benfjohnson/developer-dot/avatax/errors/RateDependsTaxabilityError.md

 ## Explanation

-The "RateDepends" option is only valid for Tax Rules of type 4 - TaxabilityRule.
+The "RateDepends" option is only valid for Tax Rules of type `4 - TaxabilityRule`.
 Please create this rule as a taxability rule or remove the RateDepends option.